WlodekM/textmode-term-sp/README.md

 - [x] move commands to their own files
 - [ ] possibly use some snowpack plugin magic to either bundle the commands into 1 file or save an index of all commands
 - [ ] refactor everything to make nyash a program and to use ttys (see [architecture](#architecture))
-- [ ] make avancedFsJson support symlinks
+- [ ] make advancedFsJson support symlinks

 # IN PROGRESS
 - [ ] actually check permissions before doing something with the fs